blfernandezGit/nabi-project/README.md

 # Nabi Project

-Nabi Project is a simple bug tracking app that allows user to add bugs in a project.
+Nabi Project is a simple bug tracking app that allows user to track bugs in a project.
 This is the github repository for the application's Frontend (React.js)

 ## Getting Started